emarty-maze/a11y-test/QUICK-START.md

 - Specific elements with issues
 - Links to WCAG documentation
 - How to fix each issue

+**Use the Markdown (.md) files** to:
+- Copy/paste directly into Confluence pages
+- Add to GitHub/GitLab issues or pull requests
+- Include in documentation
+- Share formatted reports via email or Slack

 ## Tips & Tricks